 - Three-tier Architecture

-The key features of a data warehouse include:
+The key features of a data warehouse include the following:

-- Subject Oriented: It provides information catered to a specific subject instead of the whole organization’s ongoing operations.
+- Subject-Oriented: It provides information catered to a specific subject instead of the organization’s ongoing operations.
 Examples of subjects include product information, sales data, customer and supplier details, etc.

-- Integrated: It is developed by combining data from multiple sources, such as flat files and relational databases, which offers better data analysis.
+- Integrated: It is developed by combining data from multiple sources, such as flat files and relational databases.

-- Time-Variant: The data in a DWH gives information from a specific historical point of time; therefore, the data is categorized with a particular time frame.
+- Time-Variant: The data in a DWH gives information from a specific historical point in time.
+Therefore, the data is categorized within a particular time frame.

 - Non-volatile: Non-volatile refers to historical data that is not omitted when newer data is added.
-A DWH is separate from an operational database, which means that any regular changes in the operational database are not seen in the data warehouse.
+A DWH is separate from an operational database.
+This means that any regular changes in the operational database are not seen in the data warehouse.

 The Role of Data Pipelines in the EDW

 A lot of effort goes into unlocking the true power of your data warehouse.
-Using a metadata-driven ETL approach, you can build low-latency data pipelines that are reliable and flexible.
+You can build reliable, flexible, low-latency ETL pipelines using a metadata-driven ETL approach.

 A data warehouse is populated using data pipelines.
 They transport raw data from disparate sources to a centralized data warehouse for reporting and analytics.
 Along the way, the data is transformed and optimized.

-However, the increase in volume, velocity, and variety has rendered the traditional approach to building data pipelines —involving manual coding and reconfiguration — ineffective and obsolete.
+However, the volume, velocity, and variety increase has rendered the traditional approach to building data pipelines —involving manual coding and reconfiguration — ineffective and obsolete.

-Automation is an integral part of building efficient data pipelines that can match the agility and speed of your business processes.
+Automation is integral to building efficient data pipelines that match your business processes’ agility and speed.

 Data Pipeline Automation

 You can seamlessly transport data from source to visualization through data pipeline automation.
-It is a modern approach to populating data warehouses that requires designing functional and efficient dataflows.
+It is a modern approach to populating data warehouses and requires designing functional and efficient dataflows.

-As we all know, timeliness is one of the crucial elements of high-quality business intelligence — and automated data pipelines help you make data available in the data warehouse as quickly as possible.
+As we all know, timeliness is one of the crucial elements of high-quality business intelligence.
+Automated data pipelines help you make data available in the data warehouse quickly.

-Leveraging the power of automated and scalable data pipelines, you can eliminate obsolete, trivial, or duplicated data, maximizing data accessibility and consistency to ensure high-quality analytics.
+You can eliminate obsolete, trivial, or duplicated data by leveraging the power of automated and scalable data pipelines.
+This maximizes data accessibility and consistency to ensure high-quality analytics.

 With a metadata-driven ETL process, you can seamlessly integrate new sources into your architecture and support iterative cycles to fast-track your BI reporting and analysis.

-Also, you can follow the ELT approach, where the data is loaded directly to the warehouse, so you can leverage the compute capacity of the destination system to carry out transformations efficiently.
+Also, you can follow the ELT approach.
+In ELT, you can load the data directly to the warehouse to leverage the computing capacity of the destination system to carry out data transformations efficiently.

 Optimizing Data Pipelines